 Option 1: Business Central On-Premises Perpetual

-The first option for existing NAV customers to upgrade to Business Central On-premises is by getting two named Business Central users for every concurrent NAV user purchased before October 1, 2018.
+The first option for existing Microsoft Dynamics NAV customers to upgrade to Business Central On-premises is by getting two named Business Central users for every concurrent NAV user purchased before October 1, 2018.
 Thus, a starter pack of Business Central On-Premises will get you six essentials users.
 Similarly, you can get two essential users with a full user non-extended pack.
 While the starter pack with extended capability can give you six premium users, the full user pack with extended capability will give you two premium users.

 Option 2: Business Central On-Premises Subscription